 Warm or cold autoimmune haemolytic anaemia (first episode) has been reported in 7 patients after the onset of COVID-19 symptoms and within the timeframe compatible with cytokine release syndrome.
 Four patients had indolent B lymphoid malignancy.
 It is unknown whether the haemolytic anaemia is related to COVID-19 infection.

-The first known case of subacute thyroiditis has been reported in an 18-year-old woman after SARS-CoV-2 infection.
+Cases of subacute thyroiditis have been reported in patients with COVID-19 who require intensive care.
+The first known case of subacute thyroiditis was reported in an 18-year-old woman.
 Subacute thyroiditis is a thyroid disease of viral or post-viral origin.

 Use of this content is subject to our disclaimer